Click here to watch the panel

 Our Team Captain Emilie Bølviken was a panelist at UEFA’s circular economy guidelines launch.
 Emilie’s participation brought a player’s perspective to the conversation around circularity within European football and how this can set the standard for the rest of the global football ecosystem.

 This event was held at the UEFA HQ in Nyon, Switzerland, and commemorated the guidelines that UEFA will send to football stakeholders (national associations, leagues, clubs, sponsors, event organizers, and others) to reach their ambition of zero plastic and food waste across all European football by 2030.
 Other phases of the circularity guidelines include football garments and shoes, resources and energy, and event materials.

 Joining Emilie in the panel were Michele Uva, UEFA’s director of football & social responsibility, Charlie Marshall, CEO of the European Club Association, Katharina Stenholm, senior vice-president & chief sustainability officer of PepsiCo Europe, Emmanuelle Maire, head of the circular economy unit directorate-general for the environment for the European Commission, Anders Kjaer, FSR manager for the Danish Football Association, Ricardo Carvalho, sports facilities & asset manager for FC Porto, and Vincent Reulet, FSR environment expert for UEFA.

-It was made quite clear throughout the discussion between stakeholders, sponsors, clubs, governments, and institutions that everyone has a role to play.
-As well mentioned by Emilie “Football has a unique way of connecting people.
+“Football has a unique way of connecting people.
 No matter where you’re at, start to use your voice and you can create a green chain reaction with those around you.
 No one is perfect, but that should not prevent us from starting”.